jonluca/PasteEnabler/README.md

 # Paste Enabler

+Reenables certain features on webpages when you click the icon.
+These include:

+* Ability to paste content
+* Ability to copy content
+* Ability to cut content
+* Ability to right click content
+* Ability to autocomplete certain inputs
+* Ability to select text

 Deployed on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/dhadehfniifbmemochpmbofcjckpdnnl/).

-Allows you to paste on all inputs on all sites.

-Also allows you to copy on all sites.

 ## Usage

-If you are unable to paste on a site, click the icon and try again.
-You should be able to paste now.
+If you are unable to do any of the above on a site, click the icon and try again.
+You should be able to perform that action now.

 # Credits